Death toll from building collapse in Cambodia rises to 24

 SIHANOUKVILLE, Cambodia (AP) — Rescuers on Monday were continuing to search the rubble of a building that collapsed while under construction in a Cambodia beach town, killing at least 24 workers as they slept in the unfinished condominium that was doubling as their housing.

-The seven-story building collapsed early Saturday on top of the dozens of construction workers who slept each night on the second floor.
+The seven-story building collapsed early Saturday on top of the dozens of construction workers who were sleeping on the second floor.
 The condominium was being built in the thriving seaside resort town of Sihanoukville, which has several such Chinese-funded projects.

 The Chinese Embassy expressed its condolences and said it was mobilizing Chinese assistance for the rescue.